-This may sound tricky, and this step is often hardest for people, but it is crucial that you stand up for yourself and vocalize or write down a reply to your critical inner voice.
-You should aim to take on the perspective you would have toward a good friend and write down a more compassionate and realistic response to your voice attack, once again, as an “I” statement.
+This may sound tricky, and this step is often hardest for people, but it is crucial that you stand up for yourself.
+Vocalize or write down a reply to your critical inner voice.
+You should aim to take on the perspective you would have toward a good friend.
+Write down a more compassionate and realistic response to your voice attack, once again, as an “I” statement.
 “I am not boring.
 I’m a unique and worthy person who deserves friendship.
 I have many qualities that many people would appreciate and like.”
 Don’t listen to the undermining criticisms that come up as you complete this exercise.
 As Amy Poehler put it “Sticking up for ourselves in the same way we would one of our friends is a hard but satisfying thing to do.
 Sometimes it works.
 Even demons gotta sleep.”

 Step Four: Think about how your voices affect your actions

-As you come to know your voices, you’ll get better at recognizing when they pop up, and you can actively try to divert your mind.
-You can also start to notice how this voice influences your behavior.
+As you come to know your voices, you’ll get better at recognizing when they pop up.
+You can actively try to divert your mind and start to notice how this voice influences your behavior.
 It may tell you, you’re too shy to make friends, so you avoid social situations.
 It may cause you to feel insecure in your relationship, so you find yourself seeking reassurance from your partner.
 If it tells you the world is rejecting you, you may find yourself acting a bit angrier in your daily interactions or a whole lot meaner to yourself.
 Try to take note of all the times your critical inner voice is driving your behavior.
 As you do this, adopt what Dr. Daniel Siegel calls a C-O-A-L (curious, open, accepting and loving) attitude toward yourself.

 Step Five: Change your behavior

 Once you’ve identified them, it’s essential to challenge the behaviors dictated by your inner critic in order to go after what you want in life.
-So, if your inner critic tells you to stay in seclusion or to keep your mouth shut at a party, uncomfortable as it may feel at first, you have to find a way to not indulge in the behavior that will lead you to feel more shame or loneliness.
+So, if your inner critic tells you to stay in seclusion or to keep your mouth shut at a party, uncomfortable as it may feel at first, you have to find a way to not indulge in the behavior.
+This will only lead you to feel more shame or loneliness.
 Even if initially you wind up feeling embarrassed or not quite yourself when you act against your voice, you should remember to practice self-compassion.
 Challenging your voices will stir up anxiety and changing a behavior pattern can make the voice seem louder at first.
-However, the more actions you take against your inner critic, the more confident you’ll become, and the more the voice will eventually fade into the background.
+However, the more actions you take against your inner critic, the more confident you’ll become.
+This voice will eventually fade into the background.

 If, in this process, you find yourself having thoughts like, “Yeah right.
 My voices are right about me,” remember that pretty much everyone feels this exact way at some point or another.
-Most people feel like an outcast on some level, but challenging this precise feeling is what will lead you to get what you want in life.
+Most people feel like an outcast on some level.
+Challenging this precise feeling is what will lead you to get what you want in life.
 It will allow you to shed layers that keep you from feeling yourself.
 No matter what your inner critic is telling you or using to reinforce its arguments that you’re different or unworthy, you can find ways to access the strength to calmly quiet this destructive coaching and be persistent in moving toward your goals.
-Slowly but surely you’re inner critic will weaken, and your real self will become stronger, more vibrant, better known, understood and accessible to the world around you.
+Slowly but surely you’re inner critic will weaken.
+Your real self will become stronger, more vibrant, better known, understood and accessible to the world around you.